minprog/app-studio/info/20 Components.md

 the course, regardless of compensation.
 But if you do the work and interact regularly with instructor and fellow students, you should be able to make it!

-Grading specification (will be changed):
+Grading specification:

-- homework participation: 40%
+- homework participation: 20%
-- graded design review: 20%
+- graded design evaluation: 40%
 - programming project and report: 40%

 A student must ordinarily meet all deadlines in order to be eligible for a